Ju-28/Portfolio/README.md

 # Portfolio
-Personal portfolio showasing me, my work and other stuff
+Personal portfolio showcasing me, my work and other stuff

 This template should help get you started developing with Vue 3 in Vite.